programmer90000/fitness-logger/docs/screens.md

 ## `app/screens/upload-download-data`
 The `app/screen/upload-download-data` directory is used to create a screen containing 2 buttons.
 1 button allows the user to upload data to the app.
 The other button allows the user to download data from the app

+## `app/screens/view-goals`
+The `app/screen/view-goals` directory creates a screen which allows the user to view all of the goals he has set.